Finance & Tax · 2026

 How much should I put down on a car?+

-The standard recommendation is 20% down for new cars and 10% for used cars.
-A larger down payment lowers your monthly payment, reduces total interest paid, and prevents being "underwater" (owing more than the car is worth).
-Cars depreciate fast โ€” a new car loses 20-30% of its value in the first year, so putting less than 10% down can quickly lead to negative equity.
+The standard recommendation is 20% down on new cars and 10% on used cars.
+A larger down payment lowers your monthly payment, reduces total interest, and helps prevent being underwater (owing more than the car is worth).
+New cars lose 15–25% of value in the first year, so putting less than 10% down creates negative equity almost immediately.
+If 20% is not possible, consider gap insurance to cover the difference if the car is totaled.

-Is a 72 or 84 month loan a bad idea?+
+Is a 72 or 84 month auto loan a bad idea?+

-Longer loan terms lower the monthly payment but significantly increase total interest paid.
-A $30,000 loan at 7% for 60 months costs $5,940 in interest.
-The same loan at 84 months costs $8,587 โ€” nearly $2,650 more.
-You're also more likely to be underwater on the loan for longer.
+Longer terms lower the monthly payment but significantly increase total interest.
+A $30,000 loan at 7%: 60 months costs $5,940 in interest · 72 months costs $7,147 · 84 months costs $8,587.
+You also stay underwater on the loan longer as the car depreciates faster than you pay it down.
 Most financial advisors recommend keeping auto loans at 60 months or less.
+If you need a 72+ month term to afford the payment, the car is likely outside your budget.